 Key Difference between Bank Overdraft and Cash Credit

-Facility offered by bank to withdraw more than the account limit permits
+The facility offered by the bank to withdraw more than the account limit permits

 To do operations of the business

-To get raw material, maintain storage, pay bills etc.
+To get raw materials, maintain storage, pay bills, etc.

 It is calculated on only the amount used